DZ521111/Panorama-Homography-Warping/README.md

 ## Conclusion

 The project successfully demonstrated the use of feature-based techniques for creating high-quality panoramas.
-By addressing challenges related to motion, lighting, and blending, the project provides insights for future research and practical applications in fields such as Virtual Reality, Real Estate, Autonomous Vehicles, and more.
+By addressing challenges related to motion, lighting, and blending, the project provides insights for future research and practical applications in fields such as Virtual Reality, Real Estate, Autonomous Vehicles,

 ## References